portlandcodeschool/primer/syllabus.md

 I have found that I can often help others more quickly through the slack channel than with email.
 Please exect an email response at least within 24-48 hours.
 My cellphone is 503-970-3645, but it only works for text or voicemail.
 If you text me, please prefix your text with the word "PCS".
 Texts or voicemail will get a reply within 4 hours.

 I am  also available for a short period of time before each class.
-My main office hours are Monday 1-3pm in the PCS classroom.
 I'm also willing to meet with you by prior arrangement online in a Google hangout or Skype screen sharing session.
 My calendar is as tightly fitted as a Moroccan mosaic, however, and we may have to work a little to find a time that works for both of us.
-Office hours work best.
+YouCanBook.me work best.

 My PCS email is azimmerman@portlandcodeschool.com.
 Email to this address will get a reply within 24-48 hours.